acavella/Custodian/README.md

 * ActiveDirectory Module (RSAT)

 ## List of Functions
+* Get-HostDetails: Retrieve host details to assist with troubleshooting
 * Get-ADLockoutDetails: Diagnose common causes for AD account lockouts
 * New-BulkADUser: Create bulk AD accounts from CSV list
 * Remove-OldFiles: Delete files older than specified amount from a directory